Lloyd's of London bans boozy lunches

 "It's certainly not because there have been hordes of drunk Lloyd's of London employees roaming around," he said.

-Todd said that a minority of employees would be effected by the change, because most don't consume alcohol while on the job.
+Todd said that a minority of employees would be affected by the change, because most don't consume alcohol while on the job.

 Related: London's rivals roll out red carpet for bankers fleeing Brexit